Athena-Learning-Assistant/Athena-Learning-Assistant/README.md

-Here's the revised README.md file based on the provided structure and GitHub repository link:

 # Athena: AI-Powered Learning Assistant for Teachers - Machine Learning 🧠🤖

 Welcome to the machine learning section of the Athena repository!
 This part of the project focuses on developing and integrating machine learning models to empower the AI-powered learning assistant, enhancing its capabilities in natural language processing, object detection, and more.